jonasfreimuth/master-thesis/layout.md

 Deconvolution:

 * Using nnls (Simple)
+* _Always_ using only marker genes to estimate cell type abundances
-* Transcript predictions computed (Deconvoluted cell type abundance * reference matrix)
+* Transcript predictions computed (Deconvoluted cell type abundance $*$ _full_ reference matrix) $\rarr$ Getting transcript predictions for _all_ genes.
 * Residuals computed as pseudobulk expression - transcript predictions
   * absolute values (they are supposed to be a measure for bulk expression, and so can’t be negative.
 It’s about the deviation, the sign is not relevant)

+$\rarr$ Resulting data is available for all genes by default, but can be subset to only markers.

 Analysis: